 Are MyBnk a bank?

-No. We do however run interest free saving and lending microfinance schemes in secondary schools – MyBnk-in-a-Box.
+No. We do however run an interest free saving and lending microfinance scheme in secondary schools – MyBnk-in-a-Box.

 Where does MyBnk work?

 MyBnk works with hundreds of schools, colleges and youth organisations in and around London.
 In 2011 we opened our first social franchise in the North West with The Cumbria Youth Alliance.
 We now also work in the South West, including Devon and Cornwall, and the North East.
 If you are interested in running MyBnk programmes, please contact email@example.com.

 What age group does MyBnk cater for?